neilmcgibbon/php-simple-framework/README.md

 iv)  Give the webserver write permissions on the cache directory (ROOT_PATH/cache) : e.g. chmod 0777 cache

+v)   If you are using Apache, the .htaccess is probably good out-of-the-box.
+If you are using nginx though, copy the commented-out nginx config from the .htaccess file and place it in your ServerBlock configuration.
+You can then delete the .htaccess file.

 And you should be good to go!